cdent/cjdr/index.md

   of code re-architecture and detailed profiling.
 * Enhanced Atom and RSS syndication capabilities.
 * Built SOAP API allowing interoperation with Sharepoint installations.
-* Built HTTP API allowing interoperation with everything else.
+* Led the team that built an HTTP API allowing interoperation with everything else.
 * Developed low bandwidth version ("miki") for effective use on mobile or limited connections.
 * Created "Socialtext Unplugged" pairing TiddlyWiki with the HTTP API for